NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Discussion

 The SFR values, which range from $\log \mathrm{SFR} = 0.22$ to $0.47$ ($\sim$1.6 to 3.0 M$_\odot$/yr), are likewise generally consistent except for a slightly higher result by \cite{Erroz2019}.
 In their earlier work \citep{Leroy2008} with UV (GALEX), IR (Spitzer), and kinematics (THINGS survey) data for estimation of the SFR, and the masses of the stellar and neutral gas components.
-They derived $\mathrm{SFR} \approx 2.1~M_{\odot}\,\mathrm{yr^{-1}}$, a stellar mass of $\sim 5\times10^{10}\,M_{\odot}$, and a neutral hydrogen mass of $\sim 1.4\times10^{10}\,M_{\odot}$. \cite{Coccato2018}, who used archival ESO and Spitzer data for a spectroscopic decomposition of NGC~3521, performed a separate analysis of the bulge and disc in terms of their kinematics, stellar ages, and metallicities.
+They derived $\mathrm{SFR} \approx 2.1~M_{\odot} \mathrm{yr^{-1}}$, a stellar mass of $\sim 5\times10^{10} M_{\odot}$, and a neutral hydrogen mass of $\sim 1.4\times10^{10} M_{\odot}$. \cite{Coccato2018}, who used archival ESO and Spitzer data for a spectroscopic decomposition of NGC~3521, performed a separate analysis of the bulge and disc in terms of their kinematics, stellar ages, and metallicities.
 They concluded that NGC~3521 has a complex star formation history with three major episodes: an old stellar population (> 7~Gyr), an intermediate-age component ($\approx$3~Gyr), and a young population (< 1~Gyr).
 The intermediate stellar population dominates both the galaxy's stellar mass and luminosity.

 Based on the results of our SED Model 2, the luminosity-weighted age of the stellar population is $5.00 \pm 0.5$~Gyr.
-Thus, while the \texttt{sfhdelayed} module does not reproduce the full complexity of the galaxy's star formation history, it successfully captures the formation of the dominant intermediate-age population together with the young stellar component.
+Thus, while the sfhdelayed module does not reproduce the full complexity of the galaxy's star formation history, it successfully captures the formation of the dominant intermediate-age population together with the young stellar component.
 As for the gas component, \cite{Elson2014} discovered the presence of an anomalous HI region with a mass of $M_{H {I}}$ = 1.5 $\times 10^{9} M\odot$ (20 per cent of a total HI mass), analyzing VLA ``The HI Nearby Galaxy Survey''.
-This diffuse and slow-rotating halo gas component (25-125 km/s) with a height-scale of about 3.5 kpc is located in a thick disc coinciding with the inner regions, where the star formation rate is highest.
-These authors conclude that it serves as a "galactic fountain" that has deposited gas from the disc of the galaxy into the halo.
+This diffuse, slow-rotating halo gas component (25-125 km/s), with a height scale of about 3.5 kpc, is located in a thick disc that coincides with the inner regions, where the star formation rate is highest.
+These authors conclude that it serves as a "galactic fountain" depositing gas from the galaxy's disc into the halo.

 So, the estimates of SFR, stellar, and dust masses obtained from our SED modeling across UV to radio decameter range (Table \ref{tab:cigale_params_kharkiv}) provide a reliable characterization of the key parameters and star-forming history of NGC~3521.